longyan97/ARMOUR/README.md

 ### 🔧 Examples of Areas to Improve
 - Add support for more sensors (e.g., ambient light, proximity)
-- Enhance UI/UX for easier analysis and setup
-- Add real-time notification and suspicious app detection functionalities
+- Add real-time notification and suspicious app detection functionalities, such as using `Android Accessibility`
 - Integrate with testing frameworks like `uiautomator` or `Appium`

 ### 🧭 How to Contribute